Arizona State University

 Fun Facts About Project Cities

-Project Cities is the first, and may be the only program in the EPIC-Network to research and perform ghost stories as a part of their partnership.
-Read more in the campus news about the project in this article: ASU students perform ‘Positively Ghostly’ scenes in Apache Junction and watch the highlights below.
+Project Cities is the first and may be the only program in the EPIC-Network to research and perform ghost stories as a part of their partnership.
+Learn more and watch the project highlights: ASU students perform ‘Positively Ghostly’ scenes in Apache Junction.
 Another first of the EPIC-Network, ASU Project Cities integrates online classes into their course offerings.
 This allows students from near and far to support partner communities.